 5XSTS — More Than Just a Fall Risk

 The 5XSTS measures functional lower limb muscle strength and may be useful in quantifying functional change of transitional movements.
 For instance, just by observing the quality of the movement, we can assess how much left or right lean is occurring when performing the activity.
 Asymmetrical leaning may indicate left- or right-side dominance.
-Or it could potentially indicate painful compensatory patterns or unilateral ROM (range of motion) deficits.
-Meanwhile, strength and endurance are easily observed by determining if the person takes longer in between each repetition in the test.
+It could also potentially indicate painful compensatory patterns or unilateral ROM (range of motion) deficits.
+Meanwhile, strength and endurance are easily observed by determining if the person takes longer between each repetition in the test.
 Increased time between repetitions indicates endurance, strength, or cardiovascular difficulties within the person.

 AI in Healthcare